nforgeio/RaspberryDebugger/README.md

 3. Search for **Raspberry Debugger**
 4. Double-click it to install

-You can install this from our GitHub releases page:
+You can install also this from our GitHub releases page:

 1. Go to [GitHub releases page](https://github.com/nforgeio/RaspberryDebugger/releases)
 2. Click the most recent release